Jason Wilson (field hockey)

 Jason Wilson (born 2 July 1987) is an Australian field hockey striker from Kingscliff, New South Wales.
 He made his top-level club hockey debut in 2003.
 While living in New South Wales, he represented Queensland in national competitions on the junior and senior level.
-He is a member of the Australia men's national field hockey team, and earned a pair of gold medals at the 2010 Men's Hockey Champions Trophy and 2010 Commonwealth Games.
+Wilson played more than 150 games for the QLD Men's Team from 2004 to 2015 winning 5 national titles throughout his tenure.
+He was a member of the Australia men's national field hockey team 2009-2015 and earned gold medals at the four Champions Trophy tournaments including 2010 Men's Hockey Champions Trophy which he was named Most Promising Player and lead the goal scoring for the tournament.
+He was a gold medalist at the 2010 Commonwealth Games, scoring two goals in the gold medal match to help secure the Gold.

 Personal

 Wilson is from Kingscliff, New South Wales.